Brain (Cerebral) Atrophy – What Does It Mean When Your Brain Shrinks?

 Cerebral Atrophy sounds and looks scary.
 If you are reading this article, chances are you've probably heard about or seen a picture of a shrinking brain – and it seems scary because it's a serious condition.
 But do not be discouraged.
-Not everything has to be bad news.
 Research shows that there are things we can do to prevent and even reverse this process.

 Brain aging is a natural process that occurs worldwide.
 The WHO has recently claimed that: "Worldwide, around 50 million people have dementia, and there are nearly 10 million new cases every year."

-In a recent article, we identified this condition as the leading cause of seniors' struggling with new situations, mood swings, slower reaction, and thinking ability.
+In an article we wrote about Brain Aging, we identified this condition as the leading cause of seniors' struggling with new situations, mood swings, slower reaction, and thinking ability.
 And in today's article, we will explore what brain atrophy is: the causes, the factors that may worsen the condition, and most importantly, how to prevent and revert neuro atrophy.

 What is brain (cerebral) atrophy?